-- Preview Email Newsletter

 Key Takeaways

-* At some Michigan universities, marching band is a credit-bearing class more PR
+* At some Michigan universities, marching band is a credit-bearing class that fits into your schedule like any other course more PR

 Adler University Awards Seed Grant to Faculty Member Michael Madson, Ph.D.
 (10)